 Colonial Pipeline is the fifth major metro Atlanta-based company known to be hit by ransomware attacks in the past year.
 Carrollton, Georgia-based cable manufacturing giant Southwire Co. was attacked in December 2019.
 SiteOne Landscape Supply was hit last July.
 Then in November 2020, cold-storage giant Americold Realty Trust reported it was hit with a cybersecurity incident without specifying it was ransomware.
 Container giant WestRock Co. was hit in January.

 Attacks on critical infrastructure have been a major concern, but they have accelerated in recent months after two significant breaches — the SolarWinds attack by Russia’s main intelligence service, and another against some types of Microsoft-designed systems that has been attributed to Chinese hackers — underscored the vulnerability of the networks on which the government and corporations rely.

 What’s the cost to companies under digital attack?

-On May 13, reports came out that Colonial Pipeline paid $5 million in cryptocurrency soon after the attack and the hackers provided a decrypting tool to restore its network.
+Reports stated that Colonial Pipeline paid $5 million in cryptocurrency soon after the attack and the hackers provided a decrypting tool to restore its network.
 Bloomberg noted that the FBI discourages organizations from paying ransom since there's no guarantee that hackers will follow through on promises to unlock files.